 For visitors and residents, Tuscany represents true Italian life.
-With jaw-dropping landscapes, eclectic art, and delicious farmer’s kitchen food, this region in central Italy is a place where every type of traveler will find something to love.
+With jaw-dropping landscapes, eclectic art, and delicious farm-to-table food, this central Italian region is a place where every type of traveler will find something to love.

 If it’s your first time in Italy, make this culturally-rich location your first stop.
 While Italian culture is diverse, you’ll be hard-pressed to find a province as influential as Tuscany to the European experience.

 Beauty, whether natural or man-made, can be found in any corner.
 When not wine tasting in its fabled wineries or prancing over gorgeous silver olive groves and rolling hills in the Tuscan countryside, travelers are gawking over stunning masterpieces in its art-rich cities or snagging designer items from any of its modern-fashion powerhouses (Ferragamo, Gucci, Pucci, and Cavalli all find their roots in this fashion-loving region).